anonymous2738/AddiVortesAlgorithm/README.md

 ```

 For each dataset, this imports the full datasets but also the feature matrix (X_dataset) and output variable (Y_dataset) so that the Addivortes algorithm can be implemented.
-For example, for the Boston to run the AddiVortes algorithm:
+For example, to run the AddiVortes algorithm for the Boston dataset:

 ```r
 Boston #Full Boston dataset